-Out of all the protective hairstyles out there, box braids — braids named after the square shape in which your hair is sectioned off — are one of the most popular.
-Not only do they shield the hair from environmental stressors and cut down on maintenance time, but they are incredibly versatile.
+Out of all the protective hairstyles out there, box braids — named after the square shape in which your hair is sectioned off — are one of the most popular.
+Not only do they shield curls from environmental stressors and cut down on maintenance time, but they are incredibly versatile.

 Worn up, down, in a top knot, and in a plethora of different colors and lengths, box braids continue to be a go-to.
-Your stylist will often claim box braids last as long as six weeks, but generally speaking, how long your braids last often depends on how you take care of them.
-Although box braids are typically installed with extensions, your root hair is still exposed — meaning it will need to be moisturized with an oil to keep it from drying out.
+Your stylist will often claim the protective style can last as long as six weeks, but generally speaking, it depends on how you take care of them.
+Although they’re typically installed with extensions, your root hair is still exposed — meaning it will need to be moisturized with an oil to keep it from drying out.
 Shamicka Williams, a professional hair braider, recommends “sleeping with a good fitted scarf or bonnet to protect braids from friction while you sleep.”

-If you’re thinking of getting the style yourself, look no further than the below 16 styles for inspiration, according to three braiding experts.
-Between the side swoop, classic ponytail, and beaded box braids, there is sure to be a new box braid style for you to try this season.
+If you’re thinking of getting box braids yourself, look no further than the below 16 styles for inspiration, according to three braiding experts.
+Between the side swoop, classic ponytail, and accessorized with beads, there are options that appeal to everyone.

 Boho Box Braids

-If you’ve been thinking of color but are worried about the growing out phase, colorful box braids are the route for you.
-Not only will you enjoy your favorite color, but you won’t have to worry about commitment as you aren’t actually changing your hair color.
-For day to day styling, feel free to spritz in a shine spray to keep these day-one worthy.
+If you’ve been thinking of color but are worried about the growing out phase, vibrant box braids are the route for you.
+Not only will you enjoy your favorite color, but you won’t have to worry about commitment as you aren’t actually dyeing your hair.
+For day-to-day styling, feel free to spritz in a shine spray to refresh them.

 Golden Hour Box Braids